How Safe is Fluoride in Your Water?

 The most concrete and proven risk of too much fluoride is fluorosis, which leads to permanent staining or pitting of the tooth enamel.
 Nearly 40% of Americans have this problem, which implies that there is simply too much fluoride.
 It's not exactly life-threatening but a red flag nonetheless.

-As more serious studies are developing, there are many potential risks being investigated.
+As more serious studies are developing, many potential risks are being investigated.
 There may be neurological damage, as shown in many animal studies and a Harvard investigation into IQ and fluoride exposure.
 There can also be disruptions in hormonal balances, increases in bone fractures and other skeletal abnormalities, worsening of arthritis symptoms and various forms of cardiac disease.

 What about cancer?
 There may be connections between excessive fluoride and cancer, but most of those studies have given inconclusive results.

 The irony is that there is next to no evidence that fluoride provides any benefits at all.
-Many areas that are drinking non-fluoridated water (most of the world, actually) do not show higher incidence of tooth decay than places with fluoride in the water.
+Many areas that are drinking non-fluoridated water (most of the world, actually) do not show a higher incidence of tooth decay than places with fluoride in the water.
 Fluoride is much better at protecting teeth when applied directly to teeth, as in toothpaste, rather than consumed in drinking water.